 Prizes will be awarded for classroom projects as well as individual work for short films 10 minutes or less.

 Categories include: Documentary - Narrative - Music Video - PSA - Experimental - Animation - VR

 Human Rights - Peace - Environmental Activism - Social Justice - Arts Activists - Overcoming Obstacles

 Get inspired by other winning films on this page.

-Be a part of the MY HERO Project and share your film today - DEADLINE MAY 1ST!
+Be a part of the MY HERO Project and share your film today -

 View these winning Elementary School films for ideas.